Nier (video game): Synopsis

-The updated version of Replicant adds a fifth ending after a new game is begun following the fourth ending, beginning following the defeat of Kainé's Shade nemesis Hook.
-Three years after the Shadowlord's defeat, Kainé continues having nightmares about losing something precious, and fights increasingly-hostile Shades.
+The updated version of Replicant adds a fifth ending after a new game is begun following the fourth ending, beginning after the defeat of Kainé's Shade nemesis Hook.
+Three years after the Shadowlord's defeat, Kainé continues having nightmares about losing something precious and fights increasingly hostile Shades.
 Investigating a settlement, she finds its people killed by robots emerging from its central tree, the control unit recording Replicant memories.
-Kainé, who is talked to by the control unit's AI through twin childlike avatars.
-Kainé is aided in fighting past machine duplicates of her by Emil, eventually entering the tree's mainframe and battling enemies drawn from her memories, culminating in a battle with a more-powerful Hook helped by the data remains of Grimoire Weiss.
+Kainé is talked to by the control unit's AI through twin childlike avatars.
+She is aided in battling machine duplicates of her by Emil, eventually entering the tree's mainframe and battling enemies drawn from her memories.
+She ultimately battles a more powerful Hook, helped by the data remains of Grimoire Weiss.
 Kainé destroys Hook and the AI, restoring the protagonist in his young form; all of the player's save data prior to the fourth ending is consequently restored.